-Today I’ll show you how to make one of the most famous Italian dish of the 80s: Penne alla Vodka.
+Today we’ll show you how to make one of the most famous Italian dish of the 80s: Penne alla Vodka with bacon.
 It is a first course of pasta topped with Vodka Sauce, made with bacon, vodka, tomatoes, onion and heavy cream.

 According to Aidepi- reads a note- the plate establishes the closeness between two worlds and their culinary cultures.
 It tells the story of a spontaneous exchange, which combines Pasta, icon of the Italian cuisine, with Vodka, one of the symbols of Russia.

 Are you ready to cook Penne alla Vodka classic recipe?
-Frying pan in hand and read the recipe!
+Let’s start then!

 Penne alla Vodka Classic Recipe

-- 1/2 – plastic cup of classic white vodka
+- half plastic cup of classic white vodka

 - coarse and fine salt

-Cut the piece of bacon into small pieces (1).
-Meanwhile slice finely the shallot and put it to fry gently for 2 minutes in a large pan with 2 tablespoons of extra virgin olive oil (2).
+Cut the bacon into small pieces (1).
+Meanwhile slice finely the shallot and place it to sautè for 2 minutes in a large no-stick frying pan with 2 tablespoons of extra virgin olive oil (2).
 Add the bacon and cook it over low heat until it becomes slightly crispy (3).

 Raise the heat and pour in half a plastic cup of vodka (4).
 Let evaporate the alcohol while maintaining the medium-high heat for a few minutes.
-When alcohol is completely evaporated, add the tomato puree (5).
-If the tomato puree is too concentrated, add 1/2 cups of water.
+When alcohol is completely evaporated, add tomato passata (5).
+You can make it with our recipe or buy it already made.
+If the the passata is too concentrated, add 1/2 cup of water.
 Season with salt, stir and cook for 8-10 minutes over high heat without a lid, stirring occasionally (6).

-The original recipe would like to have, as main ingredient, bacon and not speck, although at times it is used.
+The traditional recipe would like to have, as main ingredient, bacon and not speck, although at times it’s used.

-The addition of Parmesan cheese is to taste but is not recommended because the creamy effect is already given by the heavy cream.
-Parmesan would be an excess that could make very dense in texture the dish.
+The addition of Parmigiano cheese is to taste but is not recommended because the creamy effect is already given by the heavy cream.
+Parmigiano would be an excess that could make the dish very dense in texture.

-Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make more modern and fragrant this dish.
+Today’s more nostalgic gourmet have revisited Penne alla Vodka recipe, adding, in many variants, pumpkin, nutmeg or chives, to make it more modern and fragrant.